armadaproject/armada/docs/design.md

 Armada is job queueing system for multiple Kubernetes clusters.

 ## Goals for the project
-- Easilly handle large queues of jobs (million +)
+- Easily handle large queues of jobs (million +)
 - Enforce fair share over time
-- Failiure of few clusters should not cause an outage
+- Failure of few clusters should not cause an outage
-- Resonable latency between job submission and job start when there is resource available (in order of 10s)
+- Reasonable latency between job submission and job start when there is resource available (in order of 10s)
 - Maximize utilization of the cluster
 - Smart queue instead of scheduler - implement only minimum logic needed on global level, let cluster scheduler do its own work.
 - All components should be highly available